2015 Michigan QSO Party Rules

 All logs will be re-scored by the MiQP Contest Committee so scoring the log and reporting a claimed score is optional.

 (b) All entries are encouraged to submit their entry in computer-readable format.
 MiQP is supported by the NA, TRLog and SD contest logging programs, as well as many others.
 Electronic entries must be submitted as a Cabrillo file uploaded to the MiQP Log Submittal Page on the MiQP web site at the following address:

 (c) All entries (hardcopy or electronic) must be postmarked no later than 30 days after the end of the contest.
-No late entries can be accepted so that the results can be published in a timely manner.
+Late entries may be accepted at the discretion of the MiQP log checking team, provided that the results of the contest can still be published in a timely manner.

 (d) Entry forms (rules, summary sheet, log sheet and county abbreviations) are available for downloading in MS-Word and Adobe formats from the MiQP web site at http://www.miqp.org.

 (e) Final results of the contest will be posted on the MiQP web site.
 A hard copy of the final results can be obtained by including a business size SASE with your entry

 (f) Paper logs or diskettes are to be sent to: